 To access your Curtis e-mail, open a Web browser (such as Chrome, Safari, or Internet Explorer) and enter: portal.office.com.
 Enter your e-mail address and click the “Sign in” button.
 (Do not enter your password on this page.)
 You will be redirected to another sign-in page that says “Kimmel Center and Philadelphia Orchestra” at the top—this is correct.
 Enter your password to access your mailbox.

-The advancement staff maintains a bio for each faculty member in the Faculty section of Curtis.edu, Please send photos, links, and updates or changes to Diana Wensley, communications and marketing manager.
+The communications staff maintains a bio for each faculty member in the Faculty section of Curtis.edu, Please send photos, links, and updates or changes to Diana Wensley, strategic communications manager.
 Please consider adding a link to Curtis.edu on your website; such connections lead more people to Curtis.

 The semiannual Curtis magazine, Overtones, includes faculty news in its Notations section.
-Please send updates on your performances, premieres, publications, recordings, appointments, or family milestones to Diana Wensley, communications and marketing manager.
+Please send updates on your performances, premieres, publications, recordings, appointments, or family milestones to Diana Wensley, strategic communications manager.

-Brochures and Overtones are available for you to share information about Curtis as you travel to perform and teach.
-Request copies from Diana Wensley, communications and marketing manager.
+Printed resources are available for you to share information about Curtis as you travel to perform and teach.
+Request copies from Diana Wensley, strategic communications manager.

 Complimentary seating is available for faculty to most ticketed performances by the Curtis Symphony Orchestra and Curtis Opera Theatre.
 (In cases where sold-out houses preclude comp tickets, dress rehearsals are often opened to faculty as well as students and staff.)
-Look for information e-mails prior to each performance, or contact Erica Warburg, associate director of performances and events.
+Look for information e-mails prior to each performance, or contact Andrew McIntyre, manager of audience development.

 Please share Curtis online with prospective students, audience members, and supporters.
 Link to the main website and other relevant channels from your own website.